Skip to content

 assert!(exists<TodoList>(signer_address), 1);

-// gets the TodoList resource
+// Get the TodoList resource

 let todo_list = borrow_global_mut<TodoList>(signer_address);

-// assert task exists
+// Ensure the task exists

-// gets the task matched the task_id
+// Get the task record

-let task_record = table::borrow_mut(&mut todo_list.tasks, task_id);
+let task_record = todo_list.tasks.borrow_mut(task_id);

-// assert task is not completed
+// Ensure the task is not already completed

 assert!(task_record.completed == false, 3);